twse/random-stuff/README.md

 | Gervase Markham    | gerv      | British     | 2004-2017    | YES           |
 | Ram Dayal Vaishnav | gurumukhi | Indian      | 2017-present | YES           |

-**Historical note:** The first entry created this page (in rough alphabetical order by last name) in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.
+**Historical note:** The first entry created this page (in rough alphabetical order by last name) using CVS in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

 **P.S.** The second entry wrote management tools in 2011/03 when adding several previous localizers without a citation via SVN.
 The last entry forked `mozilla/community-data`, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment.

 ## Protest pages (available in four versions)
 Thanks to Norman De Forest, Canada for his protest pages through his website in the Chebucto Community (currently down).
 Internet Explorer 6.0 SP1 and 6.05 are not covered by ActiveX and script blocking.

-* **Web page not available** (Old Android browser) - The link refers to a page at the **@Macarlo, Inc** website (currently down).
+* **Web page not available** (Old Android browser) – The link refers to a page at the **@Macarlo, Inc** website (currently down).
-* **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
+* **Cannot find server** (Internet Explorer 6 – Windows XP RTM, SP1 and SP2) – This page uses javascript links.
 On Windows XP SP3 the page added network diagnostics stuff (not included in this page).
-* **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems** (pressing it in the browser itself will open the network diagnostic tool).
+* **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above – Windows XP and Vista) – In this page is a button labeled **Diagnose Connection Problems** (pressing it in the browser itself will open the network diagnostic tool).
 Includes a script which may not work on browsers other than Internet Explorer.
-* **This page can't be displayed** (Internet Explorer 11) - In this page is a button labeled **Fix connection problems** (pressing it in the browser itself will open network diagnostic tool).
-The browser itself removes the option to change the connectivity in the file menu; to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks`, add the style parameter in `cantDisplayTasks` and change the heading and title to **You're not connected to the internet**.
+* **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing it in the browser itself will open the network diagnostic tool).
+This browser removed the option to change the connectivity in the file menu; to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks`, add the style parameter in `cantDisplayTasks` and change the heading and title to **You're not connected to the internet**.
-* **DNS error** (Wii Internet Channel)
+* **DNS error** (Wii Internet Channel) – The links refers to pages in the Opera help website.
-* **Mozilla credits page in French** - Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.
+* **Mozilla credits page in French** – Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
-All translations are in ts format (edited via Qt Linguist or other program).
+All translations are in ts format (these can be edited with Qt Linguist or other program).
 Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).

 * Danish (da_DK)
 * Dutch (nl_NL)